Find Affordable College Courses

 Brockport, NY

 With a ranking of #7, The College at Brockport did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
-SUNY Brockport is a moderately-sized public school located in the fringe town of Brockport.
+SUNY Brockport is a medium-sized public school located in the fringe town of Brockport.

 About 87% of the students majoring in health and medical administrative services at the school are women while 13% are male.